syncfusion-content/maui-docs/MAUI/DataGrid/Editing.md

 ### Cancel editing

-The [SfDataGrid.CancelEdit]() method can be called to programmatically cancel editing.
-When this method is called, a cell that is currently in edit mode will exit the edit mode without committing the edited value to the underlying collection.
-To programmatically cancel the editing process, refer to the following code example:
+The [SfDataGrid.CancelEdit]() method allows you to programmatically cancel the editing process.
+When called, this method exits the edit mode of a cell without committing the edited value to the underlying collection.
+To programmatically cancel the editing process, use the code example provided:

 {% highlight c# %}
 this.dataGrid.CancelEdit();
 {% endhighlight %}

-## How to

 ### Cancel editing for a particular Cell